cmars/tor-layers/tor-relay/README.md

 # Disclaimer

-This charm is experimental.
 Use at your own risk.

 # License

-Copyright 2015 Casey Marshall.
+Copyright 2015, 2016 Casey Marshall.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.